Jenna Ellis: Legal advisor for Trump

+Trump's Election Challenge

 On November 14, Trump announced a legal team to challenge the legitimacy of the 2020 presidential election results for his campaign, naming Ellis as a member of the team, along with Joseph diGenova, Victoria Toensing, Sidney Powell, and team leader Giuliani.
 According to The Washington Post, after Trump's announcement, Ellis and Giuliani privately staged "a hostile takeover" of the Trump campaign from Trump's other advisers and campaign staff, resulting in Ellis, Giuliani and Powell gaining the foremost public roles regarding Trump's post-election efforts.
 On November 19, Ellis spoke at a press conference alongside Powell and Giuliani, with Giuliani stating that all three of them represent Trump and his campaign, and Ellis declaring that they were "an elite strike force team" assisting Trump.
 However, Powell soon left the team; Ellis and Giuliani stated on November 22 that Powell "is not a member of the Trump Legal Team", nor is she a personal lawyer for Trump.

 During the November 19 press conference, Ellis declined to present evidence of fraud when asked to do so.
 Instead, she responded that asking for evidence at the press conference was "fundamentally flawed".
-She said that the Trump campaign would only provide "a preview of what we’ve discovered" at the press conference, while the actual evidence would be given to a court.
+She said that the Trump campaign would only provide "a preview of what we've discovered" at the press conference, while the actual evidence would be given to a court.

+Michigan

 In the midst of a case regarding Michigan, the Trump campaign requested permission to amend their complaint but erroneously signed the judge's name as if he had already permitted them.
 Ellis claimed that this was no error, but actually a "courtesy" to the judge so that he would only need to approve the amendment with the judge's seal.
 However, when the Trump campaign refiled the request, they removed the judge's name, indicating that their previous signing was indeed an error.